 Context breaks that.
 To know which binding set is in force, the input system has to be told — and the only thing that knows is the gameplay code.
 The moment we let gameplay tell input which context to use, we’ve opened a backward channel.

 And backward channels, once they exist, multiply.
-If we’re not deliberate about this, every gameplay component with a reason to mutate input state will do so.
-Within a few features the input system has a dozen callers reaching in from a dozen directions, and the separation of concerns we worked so hard for is ornamental — the boxes in the diagram still exist, but the arrows inside the code go everywhere.
+Every gameplay component with a reason to mutate input state will do so.
+Within a few features the input system has a dozen callers reaching in from a dozen directions, and the separation of concerns we worked so hard for is ornamental.

 Here’s how that goes wrong.